aloy99/what2pack/README.md

 - MVP
 - Framework - React + Vite
-- Hosting, Database and Authentication with Firebase And a router that can show corresponding presenters according to different URL.
+- Hosting, Database and Authentication with Firebase

 ## Third party components:
 Location finder: https://maps.googleapis.com/maps/api/js?key=